 Automation and scale, a foundation for efficiency and growth

 Reporting has become easier, too, with gains in the depth and scope of capabilities and outcomes.
 The finance group deployed a dynamic data model that allows it to run real-time reports across numerous dimensions and drill down to a data’s source in a unified system whenever necessary.
 “Financial data is more readily available,” says Barattin.
-“And we can put it into our reporting for regulatory compliance, which lets us analyse it and respond to requests or audit questions faster.”
+“And we can put it into our reporting for regulatory compliance, which lets us analyze it and respond to requests or audit questions faster.”

-finance organisation efficiency improvement
+finance organization efficiency improvement

 in annual cost avoidance